dosgo/castX/README.md

 1. Install the APK on your Android device
 2. Launch CastX and grant necessary permissions
 3. Tap "Start Server"
-4. Access the control panel from any browser at:
+4. Access the control panel from any browser at:http://:8080
+5. Use the web interface to:
+   - View device screen in real-time
+   - Send touch events and gestures
+   - Control volume and power states

 ## 💻 Desktop Mode - Computer Installation